crokology/crokology.github.io/index.md

 Being formerly trained in Economics (B.Sc. and M.Sc.), I enjoy working empirically by applying most up to date statistical methods.
 While studying Ecological Economics (M.Sc.) at Edinburgh University, I became more familiar with qualitative approaches to improve stakeholder engagement in the environmental sphere.
 Thus, in my current research activities I combine my quantitative skill set with transdisciplinary-participatory approaches.

+While presently being based in Müncheberg (Germany), I was fortunate to spent parts of my academic education in Mexico, Canada and the UK.
+During my stays abroad I developed a passion for intercultural exchange and constantly widened my approaches to conduct research.

 In my free time I enjoy running and wood working of all kinds.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>